The Estate

 Production Area: 38.5 ha (95 acres)

-Grape Varietals: Sémillon, Sauvignon Blanc, Muscadelle
+Grape Blend: Sémillon, Sauvignon Blanc, Muscadelle

 Soil: Clay with a limestone sub-soil